All Episodes

 In 2005, Jim Lynch placed a big bet on a big vehicle.

-He was already a successful Hummer dealer, but he spent $7.5 million on a new 34,000 square foot showroom in Chesterfield, suburb of St. Louis.
+He was already a successful Hummer dealer, but he spent $7.5 million on a new 34,000 square foot showroom in Chesterfield, suburb of St. Louis, says here, wealthy suburb.

 He even turned 60 acres of Missouri River floodplain into a rough terrain test track with visions of people coming afar to try and buy a Hummer.

-He sold seventy new Hummers a month when he opened the store, but now sees only a handful of customers every month.
+He sold 70 new Hummers a month when he opened the store, but now sees only a handful of customers every month.

-And that didn't even pay the interest in my inventory, he said.
+And that didn't even pay the interest on my inventory, he said.

 Sales of Hummers overall have fallen so far, 51% last year, the worst drop in the industry, that General Motors is trying to find a buyer for the brand.